mingzhi361/mingzhi361.github.io/_pages/about.md

   - /about.html
 ---

 I am a MA student in Economics at [Hunan University](https://en.wikipedia.org/wiki/Hunan_University#General_Rankings "湖南大学").
 My interests are primarily in regional and environmental economics.
-I really also enjoy from coding, kpop, and basketball.
+I also enjoy from coding, kpop, and basketball.
 More info in my [CV](files/mingzhi361-CV.pdf "个人简历").

 Recently, I have been involved in how to apply Machine Learning ([ML](https://projects.iq.harvard.edu/files/pegroup/files/athey2018.pdf) techniques to empirical research.